This month’s book recommendation from Andrea Peskind Katz from Great Thoughts, Great Readers:

 The Book of Lost Names by Kristin Harmel

-Based on an astonishing true story from World War II, this wonderful book details the journey of a brave young woman who forged identity documents to help hundreds of Jewish children flee the Nazis.
+This wonderful book details the journey of a brave young woman who helps hundreds of Jewish children flee the Nazis with forged identity documents.

 “Not since ‘The Nightingale’ have I finished a book and been so choked with emotion….
 Sweeping and magnificent.”–Fiona Davis, national bestselling author of The Lions of Fifth Avenue